Siouxland Holistic Health & Wellness Fair set for May 16

 SIOUX CITY -- The Siouxland Holistic Health & Wellness Fair will have something for everybody, says Debbie Bernstein LaCroix, one of the event's organizers.

-After Moss moved to Texas, LaCroix took over the reigns in collaboration with Evolve Yoga & Wellness's Erin Kuehl to expand the scope of the event.
+After Moss moved to Texas, LaCroix took over the reins in collaboration with Evolve Yoga & Wellness's Erin Kuehl to expand the scope of the event.

 "Yoga is the perfect addition to the holistic fair," Kuehl said.
 "It gives you the tools to reclaim or maintain your health and wellness, whether physically, mentally, emotionally and spiritually."